komodorio/docs/docs/Learn/Workflows.md

 ## Node Detector
 Detects Nodes with faulty [Conditions](https://kubernetes.io/docs/concepts/architecture/nodes/#condition).

-- Triggered when -
-Node Conditions change to a faulty Condition, the faulty condition/s last through the configured Duration
+- Triggered when a Node Condition/s changes to a faulty Condition and lasts through the configured Duration
 - We perform the following checks as part of our investigation
     - Is the node ready?
     - Is the node overcommitted?